msu-cerl/msu-cerl.github.io/people.md

 ### Group Members

 #### Emily Bolger (she/her)
-{% include figure.html image="/assets/img/EmilyBolger_headshot3.jpg" position="left" width="120px" %}
-Emily is a PhD student in the Computational Mathematics, Science and Engineering (CMSE) Department.
-She earned her bachelor’s degree in Mathematics from Moravian College.
+{% include figure.html image="/assets/img/EmilyBolger_headshot3.jpg" position="left" width="120px" %} Emily is a PhD student in the Computational Mathematics, Science and Engineering (CMSE) Department.
+She earned her bachelor's degree in Mathematics from Moravian College.
 Her current research uses computational tools, specifically Social Network Analysis and Natural Language Processing, to analyze education-related data.
-Her most recent project involves analyzing social networks constructed from Slack messages of Physics instructors who are looking to better integrate computation in their classrooms.
+Her most recent project involves using Natural Language Processing to analyze literature published on change strategies for improving undergraduate STEM instruction.
+The project  is multi-method synthesis in collaboration with four other research institutions.
 In addition to research, she has been a Teaching Assistant for CMSE 201 and CMSE 381.
 In her free time, she enjoys reading, crocheting, and dancing.
+Her website can be found [here](https://egbolger.github.io/).

 #### Rachel Roca (she/they)
 {% include figure.html image="/assets/img/RachelRoca_headshot.jpg" position="left" width="120px" %}